-CPE stands for Carbapenemase-producing Enterobacterales.
-A CPE Contact is someone with a higher risk of carrying CPE.
+A CPE contact is someone with a higher risk of carrying CPE.

-CPE is a type of superbug.
-These are bugs that are resistant to many antibiotics.
-This means that some antibiotics that used to treat them no longer work very well.
+CPE are a type of superbug.
+These are bugs that live in the gut and are resistant to many antibiotics.

-Being a CPE Contact does not mean you carry CPE or have a CPE infection.
-It does mean there's a risk that CPE has spread to you.
+Being a CPE contact does not mean you carry CPE or have a CPE infection.
+It means there's a risk that CPE has spread to you.

-Staff should talk to you about what being a CPE Contact means.
-If you've already left hospital, you may receive a letter about it.
+Staff should talk to you about what being a CPE contact means.
+If you've already left hospital, you may get a letter about it.

 If you're a CPE Contact

-Ask for a CPE Contact card.
+Ask for a CPE contact card from the hospital.
 You can use this to tell your doctor or nurse that you're a CPE Contact when you visit any hospital or health service.

-Samples can be taken from your poo (faeces) or swabbed from your rectum.
+Samples can be taken from your poo (faeces) or swabbed from your bottom.
 Usually, you'll give 4 samples over a period of time.

 Test results from these samples will show if you carry CPE in your gut.